Family: Syngnathidae (Seahorses, Pipefishes, and Leafy Seadragons)

 Diet and Feeding:

 Seahorses should be fed live or (if they will take it) vitamin enriched frozen or freeze-dried mysid shrimp.
 Seahorses should be fed several times per day with food available for 20 to 30 minutes per feeding.
-Wild caught Seahorses may be slow to accept frozen or freeze-dried mysid shrimp as food to begin with and may have to be fed live foods until they are weaned onto prepared foods.
-Tank raised Seahorses are normally trained to accept frozen or freeze-dried mysid shrimp at an early age and will make the transition to your tank much more easily than wild caught.
+Wild caught Seahorses may be slow to accept frozen or freeze-dried mysid shrimp as food to begin with and may have to be fed live foods (such as live Brine Shrimp) until they are weaned onto prepared foods.
+Tank raised Seahorses are normally trained to accept frozen or freeze-dried mysis shrimp at an early age and will make the transition to your tank much more easily than wild caught.